-MRA Healthy Homes/Rehab Office staff are relocating to 215 Pleasant Street, Third Floor, Malden City Hall, Malden.
+MRA Healthy Homes/Rehab Office staff relocated to 215 Pleasant Street, Third Floor, Malden City Hall, Malden.

 The Malden Redvelopment Authority (MRA) is committed to ensuring the best quality of life for Malden residents.
 In this vein, it uses federal Community Development Block Grant (CDBG) funds to provide low-interest home improvement loans to income-eligible property owners (income limits below).
 This loan program has transformed neighborhoods over the years.